Toward a Safe Internet of Agents: The Anatomy of a Single Agent

 \subsection{The Model: The Agent's Cognitive Core and Primary Attack Surface}

-A Large Language Model (LLM) serves as the cognitive core of an agent, providing the foundational capabilities for reasoning, language understanding, and decision-making.
-However, this central role also makes the model the system's \textbf{primary attack surface}.
-The very mechanisms used to guide and enhance the model's performance are the same vectors through which its behavior can be subverted.
-Understanding this duality is fundamental to building secure agentic systems.
-This section analyzes the key techniques for interfacing with the model, reframing them through the lens of their inherent security implications.
+An LLM serves as the agent's cognitive core, providing reasoning, language understanding, and decision-making capabilities.
+This central role also makes it the primary attack surface; mechanisms enhancing performance simultaneously enable subversion.
+We analyze key model interfaces through their security implications.